 16. How Can I Get More Information About EPAT?

-- The physicians at FAANT all have experience in providing EPAT treatment and are the best people to speak with if you have additional questions regarding the procedure.
-Call or contact our office for a consultation.
+- The physicians at FAANT all have experience with EPAT treatment and are the best people to speak with if you have additional questions regarding the procedure.
+Call us at 817-416-6155 or contact us for more information.
+Click here to request an appointment.

 There is also much more extensive information available at www.curamedix.com